subtotechnoblade/Grok_Alpha_Zero/README.md

 # Grok_Alpha_Zero
 Slow AlphaZero development, done the right way.
 Hopefully full stack.
-The strongest AI in history vs tic tac toe.
+The strongest AI in history vs worst programmer in the modern era.

 Anti Ian repo
 No Ians beyond this point